The carbon footprint of our transport system

 This aspect is equally important as the previous two.
 It does not only affect the mode of transport, but also the packaging materials used for shipment.

 - Way of transport: Grouping orders together in order to have sufficient shipments all the while being cost-effective in terms of transport.
-Moreover, we use the most efficient way of transport (by truck, train, ship, plane) depending on the type of products, its quantities, origin and destination.
+Moreover, we use the most efficient way of transport (by truck, train, ship) depending on the type of products, its quantities, origin and destination.
+Everything sent within Europe is always sent by truck.

 Which materials are used for packaging?